 Welcome

-Welcome to Linux Assembly libraries project, which provides very fast and optimized assembly libraries for common and wide used algorithms.
-Most of them were specially developed for data analysis and time series processing, but now they implement much more mathematical and general algorithms.
-These libraries are completely written in assembly language for x86-64 Linux, to be used inside C and C++ programs, and make them very fast on that platform.
+Welcome to Linux Assembly libraries project, which provides very fast and SIMD optimized assembly libraries for common and wide used algorithms.
+Most of them were specially developed for data analysis and time series processing, but now they implement much more mathematical and general algorithms and abstraction data types (ADT).
+These libraries are completely written in flat assembly language (FASM) for x86-64 Linux, to be used inside C and C++ programs, and make them very fast on that platform.

 What does typical program do?